Prosecco & Petals

 If you need guidance on how to start looking for venues, read this article: researching wedding venues.

 From a long list of venues, it is worth contacting six venues for further information.

 It is also highly recommended to make a list of the people you speak to so you can avoid any embarrassing overlaps.
 When making initial contact, you should provide the below details:

 It is wise to collate the responses, so comparisons are easier to make.
 Once you have decided on your order of preference, start by organising visits to three or four venues but leave all other options open, just in case your initial favourites are not suitable.

 Wedding dates can move quickly, and it is important not to restrict your choice too early.

-Wedding venue visits should be fun and romantic.
+Wedding venue tours should be fun and romantic.
 Take it easy and enjoy the search.
 If you turn every weekend into a relentless search or pack every free minute into searching/contacting venues, you will get wedding burn-out very quickly.